leohhhn/gnoland_zero_to_hero/examples/whitelist/tutorial.md

 ### Paths

 Gno.Land saves its packages and realms in a tree-like structure - similar to a classic file system.
 You can find added packages under the `"gno.land/p/"` path.
-When developing a smart contract in Gno, you can access and import these packages through their deployed paths.
+When developing a realm in Gno, you can access and import these packages through their deployed paths.

-A developer must provide a path to place their realm instance upon deployment.
+A developer must provide a path to place their realm upon deployment.
 This provides a quick and easy way to access the state of Realms.

 Let's get started with the code.
 We will build a simple app allowing users to sign up for a whitelist before a specific deadline.

-## Hands-on
+## Hands-on coding

 We will write a simple package and realm combination to act as a whitelisting service.

 Any user will be able to create their own whitelist with a specific sign up deadline and max user sign-up number.
 Any user will be able to sign up exactly once for each whitelist that has not exceeded the deadline or the max amount of sign-ups.

-If you're using VSCode to edit your files, you can install the `Gno` extension, which will handle syntax highlighting and code formatting.
+If you're using VSCode to edit your files, you can install the [Gno extension](https://marketplace.visualstudio.com/items?itemName=harry-hov.gno), which will handle syntax highlighting and code formatting.

-### Whitelist Package
+### `package whitelist`

 From the repo root folder, go into `examples`, and create a new directory, `whitelist`, in which we will place our code.
 Within that directory, create two directories that will separate the packages from the realms we write: